devnews/web/README.md

 ## Roadmap

-The [open issues](https://github.com/devnews/web/issues) are good indications of what I have planned.
+The [open issues](https://github.com/devnews/web/issues) are good indications of what we have planned.

+Also make sure you check out the [v2 milestone](https://github.com/devnews/web/milestone/1).

 ## Contributing